CS News Briefs

 Lin and Miao’s paper, “Towards Out-of-core Neural Networks on Microcontrollers,” addresses constraints imposed by memory size on microcontroller units to run large neural networks.
 The team demonstrated a technique to enable microcontroller units to run large neural networks with acceptable cost-benefit tradeoffs.

-Their findings mean microcontroller units, previously thought unsuitable for many important use cases, can be deployed for these functions such, as analyzing traffic patterns from city cameras, understanding speech in smart homes and smart spaces, and detecting anomalies in manufacturing environments.
+Their findings mean microcontroller units, previously thought unsuitable for many important use cases, can be deployed for these functions, such as analyzing traffic patterns from city cameras, understanding speech in smart homes and smart spaces, and detecting anomalies in manufacturing environments.

 Hongning Wang is UVA Engineering’s new Copenhaver Associate Professor of Computer Science.
 Wang was nominated by the Department of Computer Science and appointed by the School of Engineering for a three-year period to the professorship, which is supported by the Copenhaver Faculty Excellence Fund for Student Research, established by a bequest from 1966 civil engineering alumnus Edwin Copenhaver III.
 The fund supports Copenhaver Associate Professors in their work with graduate students.